ylerjen/webcomp-starter-kit/README.md

 1. Adapt ```package.json``` according to your WebComponent
 1. Rename the class in the ```scripts/component.js```
 1. Adapt the ```CustomElements.define``` in the ```scripts/component.js```
+1. Write the unit tests in the test folder
 1. Happy coding

 ### Extending HTMLElement VS extending specific Elements